AbrSergey/serverless-airtable-sync-cron/README.md

 **Cron lambda for synchronization AirTable bases with your private database**

+## Description

+Airtable public API has a rate limit of 5 requests per second, per base.

+In many cases it is necessary to synchronize Airtable records with your private database.

+This Lambda is an example of how data can be synchronized if changes occur only in Airtable.

+## Tech stack

+AWS Lambda with Serverless framework on Node.js/Typescript

 ## Instructions

 1. `npm install -g serverless` - install Serverless framework globally